Skip to main content

 View guide placement

-This table keeps recommendations structural by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.
+This table keeps guidance practical by comparing product type, best suited for, routine step, and key consideration without prices, ratings, or affiliate links.

-Placeholder product comparison by product type, fit, routine step, and consideration.
+Product-type comparison by fit, routine step, and consideration.

 Product typeBest suited forRoutine stepKey consideration

-Cream cleanserSkincareDry-feeling skin, Simple skincare routinesCleanseFuture recommendations should compare residue feel, fragrance presence, and how the cleanser fits with the rest of a routine.
+Cream cleanserSkincareDry-feeling skin, Simple skincare routinesCleanseCompare residue feel, fragrance presence, and how the cleanser fits with the rest of a routine.

-Daily moisturizerSkincareEveryday moisture steps, Soft finish preferencesMoisturizeFuture product entries should clarify texture, finish, fragrance, and compatibility with sunscreen or makeup.
+Daily moisturizerSkincareEveryday moisture steps, Soft finish preferencesMoisturizeProduct entries should clarify texture, finish, fragrance, and compatibility with sunscreen or makeup.

-Daytime sunscreen stepSkincareMorning routines, Daily-use planningDaytime SPFFuture entries should avoid unsupported protection claims beyond what product labeling supports.
+Daytime sunscreen stepSkincareMorning routines, Daily-use planningDaytime SPFProduct entries should avoid unsupported protection claims beyond what product labeling supports.

-Product cards shown here are brand-neutral placeholders for future editorial structure only.
-They do not include real products, prices, affiliate links, reviews, or purchase recommendations.
-Future monetized links will be clearly disclosed before they are added, and current product entries remain non-monetized at this stage.
+Product cards shown here are brand-neutral product-type examples.
+They do not include real products, prices, affiliate links, reviews, ratings, or purchase recommendations.
+If affiliate links are introduced later, they should be clearly disclosed and should not change the cost to the reader.

 Recommendation methodology